ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>
+<a href="CA_Trendline.png" target="_blank">View Image in New Tab</a>

 # 2) Age distribution of victims
 Histograms show the shape and spread of a dataset.
-* Here we see the age distribution of victims in 5 year increments.
+Here we see the age distribution of victims in 5 year increments.
+The histogram shows us that the age is slightly skewed towards older ages.
-    * The youngest was 15 and the oldest was 77
+    * The mean age of victims is 35.6 and the standard deviation is 11.6.
+The youngest victim was 15 and the oldest was 77
-    * The mean age is 35.6, the standard deviation is 11.6
-* The histogram shows us that the age is slightly skewed towards older ages
-    * The distribution has a tail

-<a href="CA_AgeHist.png" target="_blank">View Image in New Tab</a>

 <div style="overflow: hidden;
   padding-top: 56.25%;